amupxm/pure-webserver/README.md

 }
 ```
 ## Usage
-Use your system : be sure you had Golang compiler install on your device
+Use your system : be sure you have Golang compiler installed on your device
 ```bash
 touch database.json